AkshatSW/GrobotsClub/README.md

    - Click "Create Pull Request" to submit.

 9. **Review and Discuss:**
-   - Engage in the discussion about your PR.
+   - I'd appreciate it if you could engage in the discussion about your PR.
    - Make any necessary changes based on feedback.

 10. **Merge or Close:**